MegavexNetwork/scoreboard-library/README.md

 # scoreboard-library

-A Scoreboard library for Paper/Spigot servers using the [adventure](https://github.com/KyoriPowered/adventure) library.
+Powerful Scoreboard library for Paper/Spigot servers using the [adventure](https://github.com/KyoriPowered/adventure) component library.

 Join the [Discord](https://discord.gg/v7nmTDTW8W) or create an issue for support